-Some will be, and some will not be.
+Some newcomers will be Jewish, and some will not.
 HIAS is committed to helping all those in need regardless of race, religion, and nationality.
 This program is available to Jewish Ukrainians, non-Jewish Ukrainians, and third country nationals who were in Ukraine when the crisis unfolded and were forced to escape.